by Michele Preisendorf with Angela Eschler

 The doctrine of fair use addresses what can be copied: You can copy material to your heart’s content if it’s general public domain.
 This basically refers to material that is “outdated.”
 Any work published before 1923 is free game (as of 2023, when this was updated; each year after 2023 adds one year forward in time to the public domain cutoff, making more items published after 1927 accessible for use—depending on what year it is when you’re reading this), and any work after 1967 for which the copyright was not renewed is also free game.
 And some authors/artists have published works they want to share, which they have declared as public domain.

 Outside of public domain, you can’t use others’ ideas as the crux of your own argument in nonfiction, but only as support, and it’s smart to avoid using more than a few lines (and, if you’re worried, get permission even then).
 In many cases, the copyright holder is happy to have their work shared more broadly and will grant permission with no strings attached.
-Just be aware that if you’re producing a for-profit work, you’re at risk of someone’s right to sue if you have no permission to use the quoted material.
+Just be aware that if you’re producing a for-profit work, you’re at risk of someone’s right to sue if you have no permission to use the quoted material/IP.
 Here is a handy reference defining public domain in its many arenas.
 And a critical resource for parsing out everything copyright related—for writers—is The Copyright Handbook by Stephen Fishman, JD.